osmlab/atlas-checks/docs/checks/malformedRoundaboutCheck.md

 # Malformed Roundabout Check

 #### Description
-This check flags roundabouts where the directionality is opposite to what it should be (for example, a counterclockwise roundabout in a right-driving country), where the roundabout is multi-directional, or where the roundabout has incorrect geometry (concave).
+This check flags roundabouts where:
+1. the directionality is opposite to what it should be (for example, a counterclockwise roundabout in a right-driving country), where
+2. the segments are  multi-directional, or
+3. the incorrect geometry (concave)

 #### Live Example
 1) This roundabout [id:242413354](https://www.openstreetmap.org/way/242413354) is multi-directional and